cfengine/documentation/web-ui/enterprise-reporting/reporting_ui.markdown

 at once can cause increased load on the hub collector and affect its performance until it has been able to collect from all hosts.

-## Define a New Single Table Report
+## Define a new single table report

 1. In *Mission Portal* select the *Report* application icon on the left hand side of the screen.
 2. This will bring you to the *Report builder* screen.